Unlucky-Man/CMP2003-Project/README.md

 The system includes performance timing, outputting the time taken to find the top 10 users and movies as well as the total running time of the algorithm.

+The average time for it to find Top 10 Users/Movies after creating the necessary data structures is 1.3 milliseconds for 35200 users and 7331 films.

+The average time for the algorithm to make 5,000 predictions, given ~1.1 million training data, is 125 seconds.

+Performance measurements have been made with 8GB/256GB M1 Macbook Air.

 ## Dependencies

 - C++ Standard Library